scleung-astro/data-science/README.md

 ### DS_StockPattern.ipynb
 Numerical analysis of stock using indicators

+### DS_StockSentiment.ipynb
+A sentiment classification based on the labeled tweets about stocks, their companies and price movements.
+The Random Forest Classifier is used to classify if a tweet is positive or negative about a certain stock.

 ### DS_Telco.ipynb
 Using the demography and service usage to predict whether the customer churns